e30chris/GCP-Packer-Ansible-ProFTPd/README.md

 ### Using GCP Cloud Build

-  pros:
+* pros:
   * as-a-service convience
   * most of the wiring is done for you
-  cons:
+* cons:
   * runs from a GCP Project owned by GCP requiring access to your GCP Project from a public IP
-      * _traffic originating within the GCP network, addressed to the GCP network, does not leave Google fiber and therefore never traverses the public internet_
+    * _traffic originating within the GCP network, addressed to the GCP network, does not leave Google fiber and thereforenever traverses the public internet_
-    * pushes the complexity into building the many steps needed to pull Packer and Ansible down into Cloud Build environment, and then feed the files into each
+  * pushes the complexity into building the many steps needed to pull Packer and Ansible down into Cloud Build environment,and then feed the files into each

 ### Using a GCE VM running in a GCP "Bakery" Project